vmleon/OracleATPGettingStarted/lab500/README.md

 # Lab 500: JAVA App Using ATP

+Learn how to build a linux Java application server and connect it to an Oracle Autonomous database.

 ## Before you start

 We need the Java Development Kit (JDK) and I'm using version 13 for this workshop.
 You can install it with this command